gunthercox/ChatterBot/docs/logic/index.rst

 The logic adapter that your bot uses can be specified by setting the ``logic_adapters`` parameter to the import path of the logic adapter you want to use.

-It is possible to enter any number of logic adapters for your bot to use.
-If multiple adapters are used, then the bot will return the response with the highest calculated confidence value.
-If multiple adapters return the same confidence, then the adapter that is entered into the list first will take priority.

 .. code-block:: python